darklang/dark/docs/custom-domains.md

   again, for redirects, not SSL certs.

 ## Dark ops instructions
+- Create a new branch
 - Run `scripts/add-custom-domain`; it will generate the necessary code changes.
+  Make sure to supply the DOMAIN without the `https://` prefix and the raw CANVAS name without `builtwithdark`.
 - It will also instruct you in the necessary manual steps to run _after_ the CNAME is ready, but _before_ merging the script's changes.
+  - If the domain is not a www domain that we want to redirect, you will need to manually remove several of the generated changes.
   - The CNAME must exist before the below is done because Let's Encrypt (and thus Google) uses DNS to verify that "we" (the user) control the domain before issuing a cert.